Strip Jack

 Strip Jack is a 1992 crime novel by Ian Rankin.
 It is the fourth of the Inspector Rebus novels.
+It also exists as an audiobook, narrated by James MacPherson.

 The title refers to the popular card game "Strip Jack Naked".

-Plot summary
+Plot

 A police raid on an Edinburgh brothel captures (seemingly by accident) popular young local MP Gregor Jack.
 When Jack's fiery wife Elizabeth disappears, and two bodies are found, suspicion falls on a famous local actor Rab Kinnoul.
 Detective Inspector John Rebus is sympathetic to the MP's problems, and interviews a member of the Jacks' social circle, Andrew MacMillan, who is locked up in a psychiatric hospital after murdering his wife many years before.
 It becomes increasingly evident that somebody has 'set up' Jack, with the intention of stripping him of his good name, political standing and maybe even his life.